IgniteUI/igniteui-docfx/en/components/drag_drop.md

 <div igxDrag>Drag me</div>
 ```

-The default behavior of `igxDrag` directive is to leave the base element visible and to spawn a ghost element when drag operation is performed by the end user.
-A drag operation starts when the end user swipes at least 5 px in any direction.
-Otherwise the interaction is considered as a click and a `click` event is triggered.
+The default behavior of `igxDrag` directive is to leave the base element unmodified and to create a ghost element when drag operation is performed by the end user.

-The dragging can be canceled by setting the [`cancel`]({environment:angularApiUrl}/interfaces/idragstarteventargs.html#cancel) property of the [`dragStart`]({environment:angularApiUrl}/classes/igxdragdirective.html#dragstart) event to `true`.
+Before the ghost is rendered on the page, a [`ghostCreate`]({environment:angularApiUrl}/classes/igxdragdirective.html#ghostcreate) event is triggered containing information of the ghost element that is about to be added.
+The event is triggered right after the [`dragStart`]({environment:angularApiUrl}/classes/igxdragdirective.html#dragstart) event.
+If the [`dragStart`]({environment:angularApiUrl}/classes/igxdragdirective.html#dragstart) is canceled, no ghost will be created and the [`ghostCreate`]({environment:angularApiUrl}/classes/igxdragdirective.html#ghostcreate) event will not trigger accordingly.

-After the user releases the mouse/touch the drag ghost element is removed from the DOM and the [`dragEnd`]({environment:angularApiUrl}/classes/igxdragdirective.html#dragend) event will be emitted.
+Right before the ghost is about to be removed, the [`ghostDestroy`]({environment:angularApiUrl}/classes/igxdragdirective.html#ghostcreate) event will be triggered.

-#### Dragging Without Ghost

-When [`ghost`]({environment:angularApiUrl}/classes/igxdragdirective.html#ghost) input set to `false` the base element will be dragged when drag operation starts.

-#### Customizing The Ghost Element
+#### Customizing The Ghost

 The ghost element by default is a copy of the base element the `igxDrag` is used on.
 It can be customized by providing a template reference to the [`ghostTemplate`](environment:angularApiUrl}/classes/igxdragdirective.html#ghostTemplate) input directly.